RLacer/Advanced-CSS-Portfolio/README.md

-# Advanced-CSS-Portfolio
+# Updated Digital Portfolio

-# Homework 2
+# Homework Week 8

 ## Description of my work:

-* When opening the page, my name, a recent photo and links to the different areas on the website are present.
+* When opening the page, my name, a recent photo and links to about me, work samples, resume and  contact information are present in  the nav bar.
-* Clicking on the large image will take the visitor to my first homework page.
+* Clicking on the large image links to a collaborative project.
-* The smaller images (work history & resume links) are placeholders for future work.
+* The smaller images are links  to other homework projects.
 * The website is responsive to different screen sizes.

 ## Link to Website